 1. Sonography track admission is limited and will vary depending on clinical rotation availability.
 There is no additional fee.
+There is a 7-student limit to be admitted into the Sonography track.

 2. Perspective sonography students must have a 3.0 GPA overall and must successfully have completed the sophomore year core required medical imaging courses.